DanielleSpitzig/Machine-Learning-Project/README.md

 # Machine-Learning-Project

-This is a project done in fulfillment for the final project in the Introduction to Machine Learning course (CS 480/ 680) done at the University of Waterloo.
+This is a project done in fulfillment for the final project in the Introduction to Machine Learning course (CS 480/ 680) at the University of Waterloo.

 This project was looking at the implementation of ABC and PSO as optimization techniques for deep neural networks (DNNs).
 The implementations were run on 3 data sets of varying sizes, each with a different amount of hidden layers.